Welcome to the Program!

 Congratulations on joining the historians' scholarly community at CSUSM and beyond!

-While the History Program's page for graduate students (Overview of the Masters in History), your graduate advisor, and thesis committee are the authoritive sources for questions pertaining to your thesis, this site has been designed to identify and augment research sources and library functions in regards to your thesis.
+While the History Program's page for graduate students (Overview of the Masters of Arts in History at CSUSM), your graduate advisor, and thesis committee are the authoritive sources for questions pertaining to your thesis, this site has been designed to identify and augment research sources and library functions in regards to your thesis.